GENERAL INFORMATION

 ENVIRONMENTAL STEWARDSHIP

 We urge runners to prioritize environmental care and recognize the impact of neglecting it.
-The Organization will provide waste bins at the campsites, categorized into Wet and Dry waste for proper disposal.
+The Organization will provide waste bins at camps, separated into wet and dry waste.

 - Fruits: Banana, Orange, Watermelon, and Melon